Iraqi PM Vows To Diversify National Economy

-(MENAFN- IANS) Baghdad, May 2 (IANS) Iraqi Prime Minister Mohammed Shia al-Sudani has said that his government is committed to bolstering the industry, agriculture, trade, and tourism sectors, to reduce the country's reliance on oil and transition to a diversified economy.
+(MENAFN- Nam News Network) BAGHDAD, May 2 (NNN-NINA) – Iraqi Prime Minister, Mohammed Shia' al-Sudani, yesterday said, his government is committed to bolstering the industry, agriculture, trade, and tourism sectors, with the aim of reducing the country's reliance on oil, and transitioning to a diversified economy.

-The Prime Minister made the remarks during the inauguration ceremony of the first phase of a continuous casting plant in the Taji area, nearly 20 km north of Baghdad, according to a statement by his media office on Wednesday.
+The Iraqi prime minister made the remarks, during the inauguration ceremony of the first phase of a continuous casting plant in the Taji area, some 20 km north of Baghdad, according to a statement by his media office.

-"We have targeted industry as a major goal in economic reform ... as Iraq is an industrial country as much as it is an oil and agricultural country," the Prime Minister added as quoted by Xinhua news agency report.
+“We have targeted industry as a major goal in economic reform ... as Iraq is an industrial country, as much as it is an oil and agricultural country,” al-Sudani added.

-The invasion of Iraq led by the US in 2003 resulted in the shutdown of numerous Iraqi factories due to security concerns.

 Legal Disclaimer: